mcnulty/udi/PROTOCOL.md

 _Inputs_

-1. A non-zero unsigned integer when single stepping to be enabled for the thread
+- `value`: A non-zero unsigned integer when single stepping to be enabled for the thread

 _Outputs_

-1. The previous setting as an unsigned integer
+- `value`: The previous setting as an unsigned integer

 ## Event Data

 **error**

-1. The error message as a text string
+- `msg`: The error message as a text string

 **signal**

-1. The virtual address where the signal occurred as an unsigned integer
+- `addr`: The virtual address where the signal occurred as an unsigned integer
-2. The signal number as an unsigned integer
+- `sig`: The signal number as an unsigned integer

 **breakpoint**

-1. The virtual address where the breakpoint occurred as an unsigned integer
+- `addr`: The virtual address where the breakpoint occurred as an unsigned integer

 **thread create**

-1. The thread id for the newly created thread as an unsigned integer
+- `tid`: The thread id for the newly created thread as an unsigned integer

 **thread death**